 2. Restructure your To Do List & focus in.

 If you are anything like me, you have a mile-long list that contains a million “must do” items.
 If you're like me, you also never finish that list.

 This leaves me feeling like I need to work 24/7.

 Instead, I'm focusing on accomplishing three items each day by asking myself what really needs to get done.

 This creates a hard limit that keeps me from feeling like I have to finish everything.
 Of course, if I finish my three items and I have more time, I keep getting things done.
 However, if I am running short on time, I can focus on just finishing my “must do” items.

-I created a template for my three item to do list that contains a longer list that is broken out into each day's goals.
+I created a template for prioritizing weekly planner that contains a longer list that is broken out into each day's goals.
 I'd love to share a copy with you!
 Just click the button below to get one now.

 3. Find time for self-care.

 It can be nearly impossible to find “me time” these days.
 With my growing family and the responsibilities of my classroom, I feel like I am the last thing on the priority list.